lroobrou/lgrep/README.md

 # lgrep
-a search tool for logfiles that improves on findstr.
+A search tool for logfiles that improves on findstr.